4castRenewables/maelstrom-a2/cluster/benchmarks2023/README.md

 # Train and evaluate on cluster with JUBE

 ## Setup environment
-Setup is based on Cuda Version 11.7, which is the most up to date version present on JUWELS/E4.

 1. Install Miniconda (see [docs](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)).
 2. Create environment `a2-benchmarking` and install required packages.
     * For Nvidia GPUs: